lucadn/positioning-5G/README.md

 K. Kousias, M. Rajiullah, G. Caso, U. Ali, Ö. Alay, A. Brunstrom, L. De Nardis, M. Neri, and M.-G. Di Benedetto, "A Large-Scale Dataset of 4G, NB-IoT, and 5G Non-Standalone Network Measurements," submitted to IEEE Communications Magazine, 2023

 L. De Nardis, G. Caso, Ö. Alay, U. Ali, M. Neri, A. Brunstrom and M.-G. Di Benedetto, "Positioning by Multicell Fingerprinting in Urban NB-IoT networks," Sensors, Volume 23, Issue 9, Article ID 4266, April 2023.
 DOI: 10.3390/s23094266

+Acknowledgments

+The work of Luca De Nardis and Maria-Gabriella Di Benedetto in the creation of this dataset was partially supported by the European Union under the Italian National Recovery and Resilience Plan (NRRP) of NextGenerationEU, the partnership on "Telecommunications of the Future" (PE00000001-program "RESTART").